-Then, using the analysis page included in the printable, he can write each person’s name in the lefthand column and graph the number of letters it contains.
-He’ll be able to easily see who has the longest and shortest names in the bunch.
-(It’s perfect for classrooms too!)
+Then, using the analysis page included in the printable, he can write each person’s name in the left-hand column and graph the number of letters it contains.
+He’ll be able to easily see who has the longest and shortest names in the bunch – and it’s perfect for classrooms, too!

 Bonus!
 Because I cannot leave well enough alone, I decided to make a second option for everyone.
 If you’d like to include this activity with your little ones this holiday season, I swapped out the apple tree (great anytime of the year) with a Christmas tree!